 The Reel Baseball Experience boasts a talented staff of college coaches that have an array of expertise in all aspects of the game.
 Position specific coaches are available at all camps, lessons and showcases.
 Our staff is here to assist your needs and provide the best possible instruction the area has to offer.

-Benjamin K. Reel is currently entering his 10th season as the head coach for his alma mater, Indiana University Southeast.
-Reel also serves as the residing baseball chairman for the River States Conference.
+Benjamin K. Reel is currently entering his 12th season as the head coach for his alma mater, Indiana University Southeast.

-At the age of 33, Reel has compiled an overall record of 329-178-1.
-He is one of the youngest coaches in college baseball to reach the 300-win milestone.
-His overall career winning percentage (.649) remains atop the 38 year history of baseball coaches at IU Southeast.
+At the age of 35, Reel has compiled an overall record of 407-212-1.
+He is one of the youngest coaches in collegiate baseball to reach the 400-win milestone.
+His overall career winning percentage (.657) remains atop the 41-year history of baseball coaches at IU Southeast.

-Under Reel, IU Southeast holds a 158-40 record in the River State Conference (RSC) with five regular season titles and two tournament championships.
-For his efforts over the past nine seasons, Reel has been name RSC Coach of the Year five times.
+Under Reel, IU Southeast holds a 202-50 record in the River State Conference (RSC) with seven regular season titles and two tournament championships.
+For his efforts over the past 11 seasons, Reel has been named RSC Coach of the Year six times.

-The 2017 season did not disappoint with the Grenadiers setting the new school record for wins (48) and winning percentage (.762%), the highest ever top 25 ranking NAIA Coaches’ Poll (No. 15 in the nation) and advanced one win away from the NAIA-Avista World Series.
-The Grenadiers impressive postseason run in the NAIA Opening Round Championship, involved two wins against a former NAIA World Series Champion and national juggernaut #10 Tennessee Wesleyan, and one win again the nations top pitching staff, #5 Keiser University, before being eliminated in the championship game of the opening round bracket in Kingsport, Tennessee.
+The 2017 season did not disappoint with the Grenadiers setting the new school record for wins (48) and winning percentage (.762), the highest ever top 25 ranking NAIA Coaches’ Poll (No. 15 in the nation) and advanced one win away from the NAIA-Avista World Series in Lewiston, Idaho.
+The Grenadiers impressive postseason run in the NAIA Opening Round Championship, involved two wins against a former NAIA World Series Champion and national juggernaut #10 Tennessee Wesleyan, and one win against the nations top pitching staff, #5 national seed Keiser University, before being eliminated in the championship game of the opening round bracket in Kingsport, Tennessee.
 After an amazing season the Grenadiers finished with a win-loss record of 48-15.

 During the 2016 season, the Grenadiers set the school record for wins (43) and won the KIAC regular season championship for the fifth time in Reel’s tenure.
 IU Southeast earned its first top 25 ranking in the NAIA Coaches’ Poll and were ranked as high as No. 19 in the nation, the Grenadiers’ highest ranking ever.

-In the last nine years, Reel and his staff have recruited, mentored, and coached over 95 players to be named to the All-Conference teams and over 20 All-Conference Gold Glove winners.
+In the last 11 years, Reel and his staff have recruited, mentored, and coached over 110 players to be named to the All-Conference teams and 25 All-Conference Gold Glove winners.

-This impressive list includes four NAIA All-Americans, three Conference Pitcher of the Year, three Freshmen of the Year, along with three Conference Players of the Year and one Conference Male Athlete of the Year.
+This impressive list includes four NAIA All-Americans, four RSC Pitchers of the Year, three RSC Freshmen of the Year, along with three RSC Players of the Year and two RSC Male Athlete of the Year.

 Reel has also produced five IU Southeast Male Athletes of the Year along with three IU Southeast Champions of Character award winners.

-In the classroom, the Grenadiers have boasted 60 players earn IU Southeast academic honors and 15 NAIA Academic All-Americans.
+In the classroom, the Grenadiers have boasted over 90 players earn IU Southeast academic honors and 20 NAIA Academic All-Americans in just 11 seasons.

-Also during his nine seasons at the helm of IU Southeast Baseball, Reel has coached in eight conference tournament championship games, competed in four NAIA Opening Rounds, while also holding the IU Southeast record for most wins in a single season (48), most consecutive wins in a single season (23) and the highest winning percentage in a single season (.762).
+Also during his 11 seasons at the helm of IU Southeast Baseball, Reel has coached in nine conference tournament championship games, competed in six NAIA Opening Rounds, while also holding the IU Southeast record for most wins in a single season (48 - 2017), most consecutive wins in a single season (23 -2011) and the highest winning percentage in a single season (.762 - 2017).

-Reel was inducted in the IU Southeast Wall of Fame for his efforts on the field and in the classroom.
-He led IU Southeast as team captain, was named a First Team All-Conference Selection, and All-Region Selection as a catcher for the Grenadiers while also receiving recognition as an NAIA All-American Scholar Athlete in the spring of 2006.
+Reel was inducted in the IU Southeast Athletics Hall of Fame for his efforts on the field and in the classroom.
+He led IU Southeast as team captain, was named a First Team All-Conference Selection, and All-Region Selection as a catcher for the Grenadiers while also receiving recognition as an NAIA Academic All-American in the spring of 2006.
 His 19 doubles in a single season, still stands as most doubles by a catcher in school history.

 Before his time at IU Southeast, Reel played at Cleveland State Community College for legendary coach Mike Policastro.
 During his sophomore year at CSCC, Reel posted a 1.000 fielding percentage behind the plate for the Cougars and helped lead them to a second place finish in the Tennessee Junior College Athletic Association (TJCAA).

 Originally a native of Dillsboro, Ind., Reel is a graduate of South Dearborn High School.
-He lives in New Albany with his wife, Morgan, and their two dogs, Leo and Oakley.
+He lives in Charlestown with his wife Morgan, and their two dogs, Leo and Oakley.